marz1877/LRCv2/README.md

 ```
 <00:00.00>File Name</00:00.00>
 ```
-11. Background Image
+11. Background Image/Video
-Optional
+- Optional
-Can load background images in zip file
+- MAY load background images/video in zip file
+- Player MUST not play audio from the video

 Format: `<bi=filename.ext>lyrics</bi=filename.ext>`

+# Other Recommendations
+- Player MAY have option to mute or turn down instruments using steam seperation.

 # Expect Adaptation By